lixiangwuxian/MaiDXMR_backend/README.md

 PS: If it says `msbuild` not found, you need to add the path to `msbuild.exe` to your `PATH` environment variable.
 See `C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin`, you can add this path to your `PATH` environment variable.
 Or you can just open the Visual Studio 2022 IDE and build the solution there.

+## Debug the Cpp part

+Open this project with VS Code, and press `F5` to start debugging.
+Make sure you have already opened the `Sinmai.exe` window before you start debugging, or the program will crash.

 ## Run the Python part

 You need to install the following packages: